ehoang0106/blog/source/_drafts/containerized.md

 ## Cost Optimization and Migration to Raspberry Pi

-After running the application on AWS for several months, I decided to migrate it to a Raspberry Pi to optimize costs while maintaining functionality.
+After running the application on AWS for awhile, I decided to migrate it to a Raspberry Pi to optimize costs while maintaining functionality.
 Here's how I accomplished this:

 1. **Migration Process**
    - Set up MariaDB on Raspberry Pi